 Edward was born about 1844 in Germany.
 He and his wife lived at pt lot 20, concession 6 of Sullivan Township.
-The book mentions Frederick who was born the year Simon was born (6 March 1884).
+The book mentions Frederick who was born the year Simon died (6 March 1884).

 Looking at census records on Ancestry gives a better picture of the family and who would have mourned the loss of little Simon Albrecht besides his parents.

 1871 Census - North Waterloo - Wilhemina (4), John (3) and Edward (1) [could this be their family too?]

 1881 Census - Sullivan Township - Amy (14), Luther (13), Moses (10) all listed as Albrecht; Mary (9), David (7), Rebecca (6), Joseph (3), Sarah (1) listed as Albright.

 1891 Census Emma (24), Luther (23), Moses (21), Mary Ann (19), David (18), Rebecca (16), Joseph (14), Sarah (12), Fred (7), Caroline (5), Noah (3)